-The Trustees present their annual report and the audited financial statements of The Irish Online Giving Foundation ("IOGF" or "the Foundation") for the financial year ended 31 December 2019.
+The Trustees present their annual report and the audited financial statements of The Irish Online Giving Foundation ("IOGF" or "the Foundation") for the financial year ended 31 December 2020.

-This is the first set of financial statements prepared by the Foundation in accordance with accounting standards issued by the Financial Reporting Council, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") as modified by the Statement of Recommended Practice "Accounting and Reporting by Charities" effective 1 January 2015.
-Previously the Foundation applied FRS 102 but did not apply the Statement of Recommended Practice "Accounting and Reporting by Charities" (FRS 102 Charities SORP).
+The financial statements have been prepared by the Foundation in accordance with accounting standards issued by the Financial Reporting Council, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") as modified by the Statement of Recommended Practice "Accounting and Reporting by Charities" effective 1 January 2015.